-Give less and less support while he walks with only a
+Give less and less support while he walks with only a "safety belt"-and then alone.

 Have the child practice stepping forward, backward, and sideways.

 Whenever possible, turn these activities into games.
 Talk to the child a lot while you do them to help develop language skills at the same time (see p.
 313).